Alicia Patterson

-Alicia Patterson (October 15, 1906 – July 2, 1963) was an American journalist, and cofounder and editor of Newsday.
-With Neysa McMein, she created the Deathless Deer comic strip in 1943.
+Alicia Patterson (October 15, 1906 – July 2, 1963) was an American journalist, and cofounder and editor of New York daily newspaper Newsday.
+She created the Deathless Deer comic strip with Neysa McMein in 1943.

 Early life

-Patterson was the middle daughter of Alice (née Higinbotham) and Joseph Medill Patterson, the founder of the New York Daily News, and a great-granddaughter of Joseph Medill, owner of the Chicago Tribune.
+Patterson was the second daughter of Alice (née Higinbotham) and Joseph Medill Patterson, the founder of the New York Daily News, and a great-granddaughter of Joseph Medill, owner of the Chicago Tribune.
 (Note: Her paternal aunt, Eleanor Medill Patterson was the publisher of the Washington Times-Herald.)
-Her mother's father was Harlow Higinbotham, partner of Marshall Field's Department Store in Chicago.
+Her mother's father was Harlow Niles Higinbotham, partner of Marshall Field's Department Store in Chicago.
 Patterson's sisters were Elinor (1904–1984) and Josephine Medill Patterson Albright (1913–1996).
+Patterson's half-brother, James Joseph Patterson (1922–1992), was the son of Joseph Patterson and Mary King (1885–1975), who married in 1938, the same year Joseph and Alice's divorce was finalized.

-The family lived on a farm in Libertyville, Illinois in her earliest years, during a period when her father eschewed capitalism.
+The Patterson family lived on a farm in Libertyville, Illinois in her earliest years, during a period when her father eschewed capitalism.
 He returned to the publishing world in 1910, as editor of the Chicago Tribune.
 He sent Patterson to Germany to live with a family and learn German when she was four years old.
 During her childhood, Patterson's father taught her daring sports, like high diving and jumping while horseback riding, to test her courage.

 Patterson attended the Francis Parker School and University School for Girls in Chicago.
 She was then sent to finishing schools in Maryland and Lausanne, Switzerland, from which she was expelled for violating the rules.
-She attended the Foxcroft School in Virginia, where she finished second in her class, and was then sent to a school in Rome where she was expelled for behavior issues.
+She attended the Foxcroft School in Virginia, where she finished second in her class earning a Veterinarian degree, and was then sent to a school in Rome where she was expelled for behavior issues.
 At age 19 years, she had her coming-out party in Chicago, after having spent a year in Europe with her mother and sister.

-Patterson's half-brother, James Joseph Patterson (1922–1992), was the son of Joseph Patterson and Mary King (1885–1975), who married in 1938, the same year Joseph and Alice's divorce was finalized.